 5. Lack of Motivation

 A lack of motivation can leave you feeling entirely drained, even leading you to stay in bed because nothing seems interesting.
-You don’t feel the urge to engage in hobbies you enjoy or complete an exciting project.
+You don’t feel the urge to engage in hobbies you enjoy or complete a project that would have excited you in the past.

 Those with walking depression may lose track of time, zone out, or lose their train of thought in conversations.
 For example, you may clock out of a discussion only to wonder what the person said over the last few minutes.